 Possession of an unregistered firearm in public attracts a maximum jail term of 10 years, but this can be increased to 14 years if the accused is in possession of more than one unregistered firearm, an unregistered pistol and/or a prohibited firearm.

 Shortening a rifle or shotgun is illegal if done without a permit and has a maximum 14-year jail term.
 Converting a firearm or instructing another person in the technique for converting a firearm into a prohibited firearm also violates the Firearms Act.
 The maximum penalty is imprisonment for 14 years.
 The police can issue a permit authorising a conversion.

 Firing at a dwelling or any other building with reckless disregard for the safety of its occupants or other persons is prohibited.
 Drive-by shootings or any other act of shooting at a building that endangers an occupant or bystander subjects the accused to a maximum jail term of 14 years.
 This would increase to 16 years if the shooting occurred during a riot or other form of public disorder.

 Entering another person’s building or land without permission while possessing a firearm is illegal unless the entry is made for a lawful purpose or with a reasonable excuse.
 The maximum jail term is five years if the gun is not fired.
 Firing the gun increases the maximum sentence to 10 years.

 Safekeeping of Firearms

-Every person who possesses a firearm must ensure it is kept safe, it doesn’t become lost or stolen, or come into the possession of someone who is not authorised to possess it.
+Every person who possesses a firearm must ensure it is kept safe, and it doesn’t become lost or stolen or come into the possession of someone who is not authorised to possess it.
 The maximum jail term for violating these requirements is two years if the firearm is prohibited or 12 months for all other firearms.